Replication-enabled volumes can be created using a combination of PowerShell and Failover Cluster Manager or by using Windows Admin Center.

 For each replica-enabled volume, you need a corresponding log volume on both sites (with a minimum of 8 GB in size) and an equivalent replica volume on the secondary site.
 The log volume is used to serialize writes for replication.

-The following table shows the volumes that are needed to create a 1 TB replica volume:
+The following table shows the volumes that are must create a 1 TB replica volume:

 |Site A||Size||Site B||Size|